minh-swinburne/cos30019-assignment-1/README.md

 ### General Information

   * Programming language: Python 3.12.0
+  * The program is designed to be executed with a CLI (e.g. Powershell for Windows).
   * The original objective is to reach one of the green cells.
-  * The program has an option to find path for ALL goals.
+However, the program has an option to find a path for **all** goals.
+  * The agent is aware of all features of the environment (goal locations, walls...).
+It can move in **four** directions: UP, LEFT, DOWN and RIGHT.
-  * The agent has an optional ability to jump over obstacles.
+  * The agent has an optional ability to jump over obstacles, with the jump cost increasing exponentially with the distance.
-  * The program is designed to be executed with a CLI (e.g. Powershell for Windows).

 ### Implemented Search Algorithms